Noise dissipation mechanisms of an acoustic liner under grazing flow: Flow field within the orifice

 At 160 dB the disruptive effect of the acoustic-induced flow on the shear layer over the orifice is further enhanced (\fref{fig:Utau} (d)).
-The high friction velocity region extension is reduced and the shear bends into the orifice.
-The size of the quasi-steady vortex is consequently reduced, it occupies only the upstream half of the orifice.
+The region over the orifice having high velocity gradient magnitude is reduced and the shear bends into the orifice.
+The size of the quasi-steady vortex is consequently reduced.
 This results in a stronger and more extended acoustic-induced flow in and out of the cavity compared to lower SPLs.
 Moreover, the wake-like behaviour downstream of the orifice becomes stronger, suggesting the onset of local flow separation downstream of the orifice.

-Similar observations on \( U_{\tau} \) were reported by \citet{Leon2019Near-wallFlow}, who documented vortex shedding and the ejection of vortices from the cavity into the grazing flow.
-Their study proposed that when the ratio between the peak acoustic-induced velocity and the local \( U_{\tau} \) exceeds approximately two, the effect of the acoustic forcing becomes sufficiently strong to generate vortices ejected in the grazing flow; otherwise, the influence on the grazing flow remains limited.
-However, it should be noted that their analysis was conducted outside the orifice, close to the wall, using micro-PIV measurements, whereas the present numerical results allow for an exploration of the flow topology within the orifice.
-In the present study, the peak acoustic-induced velocity is estimated as \(7.6\), \(19\), \(36.2\) and \(67.2\,\mathrm{m/s}\) for SPL levels of \(130\), \(140\), \(150\) and \(160\,\mathrm{dB}\), respectively, while the friction velocity \( U_{\tau} \) of the grazing flow is approximately \(4.1\,\mathrm{m/s}\).
-The resulting ratios are thus roughly \(1.8\), \(4.6\), \(8.8\) and \(16.4\).
-Excluding the case at 130 dB the values exceed the threshold suggested by \citet{Leon2019Near-wallFlow}, indicating a significant influence of the acoustic forcing on the flow structure inside and around the orifice, particularly at higher SPL.
-The quantitative impact of the observed changes in flow topology and the development of the shear layer under grazing flow on the noise absorption mechanism is assessed in the following section through a detailed analysis of acoustic dissipation.
+Similar observations on the effect of SPL on the shear layer were reported by \citet{Leon2019Near-wallFlow}, who documented vortex shedding and the ejection of vortices from the cavity into the grazing flow.
+Their study, conducted outside the orifice, close to the wall, using micro-PIV measurements, proposed that when the ratio between the peak acoustic-induced velocity and the friction velocity exceeds approximately two, the effect of the acoustic forcing becomes sufficiently strong to generate vortices ejected in the grazing flow; otherwise, the influence on the grazing flow remains limited.